 In addition to enforcement actions on consumers’ behalf, the CFPB writes rules governing financial services and supervises large banks, debt collectors and other industry players.
 “The CFPB stands up for consumers by going after the wrongdoers who threaten our financial security,” said Michael Landis, litigation director at the U.S. Public Interest Research Group, in a blog post.
 “But that’s exactly why the agency is under attack from special interests.”

-Industry takes on
+Industry takes on consumer regulator

 The case stems from a 2015 CFPB crackdown on mortgage giant PHH Corp. for taking alleged kickbacks from mortgage insurers.
 The CFPB said PHH referred borrowers to mortgage insurers who did business with Antrim Reinsurance, a company related to PHH.